 - Develop the habit of learning new words from different sources.

-So these are a few ideal ways to increase your English vocabulary.
+So these are a few great ways to help you with your vocabulary learning.
 Try them out and take your English vocabulary skill to the next level.